Nanjing Massacre Memorial Day: Deliberations

+National Observance

 First national observance (2014)

 On 27 February 2014, the Standing Committee of the 12th National People's Congress voted at their seventh meeting to pass the "Decision of the Standing Committee of the National People's Congress Regarding the Establishment of a National Memorial Day for the Nanjing Massacre Victims" (全国人民代表大会常务委员会关于设立南京大屠杀死难者国家公祭日的决定), establishing Nanjing Massacre Memorial Day as the 13th of December annually.

 The first national observance of Nanjing Massacre Memorial Day was on 13 December 2014.
-The Central Committee of the Communist Party of China, the Standing Committee of the National People's Congress, the State Council, the National Committee of the Chinese People's Political Consultative Conference, and the Central Military Commission held the "Nanjing Massacre Memorial Day ceremony" at the Nanjing Massacre Memorial Hall in Nanjing.
+The Central Committee of the Communist Party of China, the Standing Committee of the National People's Congress, the State Council, the National Committee of the CPPCC, and the Central Military Commission held the "Nanjing Massacre Memorial Day ceremony" at the Nanjing Massacre Memorial Hall in Nanjing.
 According to state media, an estimated 10,000 people were at the ceremony.
 Throughout the city, people honked car horns to honor the victims.
 The ceremony was led by Politburo Standing Committee member and NPC Standing Committee chair Zhang Dejiang.
 Communist Party general secretary Xi Jinping, Nanjing Massacre survivor Xia Shuqin (夏淑琴), and Young Pioneer Ruan Zeyu (阮泽宇, a descendant of Nanjing Massacre victims) unveiled the National Memorial Tripod (dǐng, 国家公祭鼎), and Xi gave a speech.
 He called for friendly relations between China and Japan despite the painful history being commemorated, saying, "We should not bear hatred against an entire nation just because a small minority of militarists launched aggressive wars."
 This speech has become an important text in Xi Jinping Thought.

 On the same day, the government of Hong Kong held a memorial ceremony at the Hong Kong Museum of Coastal Defence.
 Hong Kong Chief Executive Leung Chun-ying attended the ceremony and gave a wreath as an offering.
 The government of Macau held a memorial event at the College of Macao Security Forces.
 Macao Liaison Office director Li Gang, Macau chief executive Fernando Chui, CPPCC vice chair Edmund Ho, special commissioner at the Office of the Commissioner of the Ministry of Foreign Affairs of the People's Republic of China in the Macao Special Administrative Region Hu Zhengyue, and Macao Garrison commander Wang Wen (王文) presented wreaths.
 Other commemorative events were held in other parts of China.